Chapter

 What does John 9:2 mean?

 In the disciples' culture, sickness and suffering were often seen as a punishment for sin.
-In other words, those who suffered must have "deserved it," or at least someone in their family did.
-The fact that this man was born blind, then, leaves the disciples with only two options: either the man somehow sinned before his birth, or he is being punished for something his parents did.
+It was assumed that those who suffered "deserved it;" or at least someone in their family did.
+That this man was born blind leaves the disciples with only two options: either the man somehow sinned before his birth or he is being punished for something his parents did.

 Expand